 Being rich gives kids like J.L.
 Godard, Sofia and Roman Coppola, Wes Anderson, M. Night Shamylan, Alex Payne, and Jason Reitman a strange obsession with the non-jet set, and a vague hand-that-feeds-them biting self-loathing disguised as knowledge of 'common people' and their 'real' problems.
 What was it William Shatner 'sang' about 'common people?'
 Anyone who's dallied in their midst knows they suck.

-For me that works in the case of Wes Anderson as he deliberately avoids 'real life' unless it's viewed through the lens of the super rich (like the respectful objectification of the brothers in DARJEELING UNLIMITED, j'adore).
-And Sophia Coppola is exquisite at capturing Tokyo hotel ennui with Harrison Ford while Spike was off with Cameron Diaz, so the story behind LOST IN TRANSLATION goes.
+I have no problem (or only a sporadic one) with Wes Anderson as he deliberately avoids 'real life' - preferring the eccentric rich (like the respectful objectification of the brothers in DARJEELING UNLIMITED, j'adore).
+And Sophia Coppola is exquisite at capturing first-class Tokyo hotel ennui with Harrison Ford while Spike was off with Cameron Diaz, so the story behind LOST IN TRANSLATION goes.
 There's also a stretch of 20 minutes or so in VIRGIN SUICIDES that's totally awesome, you know the stretch I mean... but then Sofia thinks she can pull off MARIE ANTOINETTE just by gathering some of her friends together in a big castle with fancy wigs and her favorite 1980s music on the soundtrack.
 America recognized a boondoggle when they saw one.